AGE-Net: Spectral--Spatial Fusion and Anatomical Graph Reasoning with Evidential Ordinal Regression for Knee Osteoarthritis Grading: Experiments

 \subsection{Implementation details}

-Inputs are resized to $512\times512$ and randomly cropped to $448\times448$.
-We train for 300 epochs using AdamW \cite{loshchilov2019adamw} with cosine annealing \cite{loshchilov2017sgdr}.
-We apply RandomAffine and ColorJitter augmentations, Mixup \cite{zhang2018mixup} with probability 0.5, and Random Erasing \cite{zhong2020randomerasing} with probability 0.25.
-Training uses mixed precision and EMA (decay 0.999).
-Test-time augmentation (TTA) averages predictions of an image and its horizontal flip.
+Input radiographs were first resized to $512 \times 512$ pixels and then randomly cropped to $448 \times 448$ during training.
+The model was optimized end-to-end for 300 epochs using AdamW\cite{loshchilov2019decoupled} with a cosine annealing learning rate schedule\cite{loshchilov2017sgdr}.
+Data augmentation included RandomAffine, ColorJitter, Mixup\cite{zhang2018mixup} (applied with probability $p=0.5$), and Random Erasing\cite{zhong2020random} (applied with probability $p=0.25$).
+Mixed-precision training was used for efficiency.
+We also maintained an exponential moving average (EMA) of model weights with decay 0.999 during training.
+At inference time, test-time augmentation (TTA) averaged predictions from the original image and its horizontal flip.
+Additional implementation details are summarized in Table\ref{tab:impl}.